GageGabaldon/CS386-Team-Project/Deliverables/D3_Inception.md

   + **Event** class will contain dialogue for the player to input and dialogue for the event in the story.
 This will also include a list of NPC's that will be in the event.

   + **UpdateGame** class will work closely with the activities class to update the current state of the game.
-  This will include things like changing the current activity and updating the user interface.
+  This will include things like retrieving and storing the current state of the game for the Activities class to update the UI.